Select the rows below to view more detail on a method

 Death rates in NSW and in Australia

-The ABS reported age-standardised death rate for NSW for 2012 was 5.4 deaths per 1,000 people and 5.5 death per 1,000 people for the whole of Australia.
-In NSW, the ABS reported rates for 2010 and 2011 of 5.6 and 5.8 respectively (ABS 3302.0 2010), similar to the ACR source.
+The ABS reported age-standardised death rate in NSW in 2012 was 5.4 deaths per 1,000 people and 5.5 death per 1,000 people in the whole of Australia.
+The ABS reported rate was 5.8 in NSW in 2011 (ABS 3302.0 2013), very similar to the ACR source.
 Some diffferences between the ABS figures and those in this report include the fact that the ABS reports deaths by the year of registration and this report uses the year of occurrence as the basis of reporting, which mainly affects numbers in the latest reporting year.
 Refer to the Methods tab for more information.

 Death rates internationally